yohncf/montealban/README.md

 # Simulator 2 - Montealban

-SimMontealban - Simulador -2- para Visualizacion Arquitectonica Mx
+SimMontealban - Simulador -2- for Visualizacion Arquitectonica Mx (para Visualizacion Arquitectonica Mx)

-SimMontealban - Simulador -2- for Visualizacion Arquitectonica Mx Single webpage that presents a building which can be click on presenting the details of the selected floor.
+Single webpage that presents a building which can be click on presenting the details of the selected floor.

 ### Details